Laos Travel Guide: All things you need to know

 Let’s see!
 For those who prefer the slow and peaceful spaces, a spiritual tour at sacred temples in main places such as Luang Prabang, Pak Ou Caves, Vientiane, Champasak (Wat Phou), etc will work well.
 Wake up early in the morning to take part in Alms giving ceremony to the monks is definitely great.
 Other things to do are walking around Luang Prabang Old Quarter, watching the daily life of locals, attending colorful night markets, joining a cooking class or food tour.
 Why not?

 For nature lovers, try a trip to Buddha Park in Vientiane, waterfalls in Luang Prabang or Si Phan Don, Bolaven Plateau in the South, elephant sanctuary in Vang Vieng, doing farming works in Luang Prabang, ethnic villages of North or South Laos.
-If you are the fan of adventure and outdoor activities, no need to look further as this is enough for a good destination to meet.
-You can experience a stay in the tree houses and try with Gibbon Experience by zip line through the forests in the Bokeo Nature Reserve (Bokeo Province, North of Laos); go tubing in Vang Vieng; join trekking to explore the hidden places.
+If you are a fan of adventure and outdoor activities, no need to look further as this is enough for a good destination to meet.
+You can experience a stay in the treehouses and try with Gibbon Experience by zip line through the forests in the Bokeo Nature Reserve (Bokeo Province, North of Laos); go tubing in Vang Vieng; join trekking to explore the hidden places.

 Love cruising?
 Yes, Laos also offers.
-A Mekong Sunset Cruise or longer boat trip down (2 days) from Huay Xai, border town between Laos and Thailand to Luang Prabang through Pakbeng; or discover the serene beauty of South Laos during a cruise from Pakse, the capital of Champasak Province, to Mekong Islands.
+A Mekong Sunset Cruise or a longer boat trip down (2 days) from Huay Xai, a border town between Laos and Thailand to Luang Prabang through Pakbeng; or discover the serene beauty of South Laos during a cruise from Pakse, the capital of Champasak Province, to Mekong Islands.
 Interesting?

 Read more about Best places to visit in Laos at: https://laostravel.com/best-places-to-visit-in-laos/